scepman/scepman-docs/docs/scepman-configuration/optional/application-settings/intune-validation.md

 **Description:** When SCEPman receives an OCSP request, SCEPman can optionally check the device compliance state.
 When set to **Always** SCEPman will query the device compliance state and the OCSP result can only be GOOD if the device is also marked as compliant in Azure AD.

 Setting this to **Never** will disable the compliance check.

+## AppConfig:IntuneValidation:ComplianceGracePeriodMinutes

+{% hint style="info" %}
+Applicable to version 2.5 and above
+SCEPman Enterprise Edition only
+{% endhint %}

+**Value:** _Integer_ (default: 0)

+**Description:** Immediately after enrollment, devices are often not yet compliant in Intune.
+This setting defines a grace period in minutes during which the device is considered compliant, even if it is not yet.
+If the device is not compliant after the grace period, the certificate is revoked.
+This prevents the problem of a Windows device that is just enrolling and needs to successfully complete the SCEP profile in order to finish Windows Autopilot enrollment, but will become compliant in Intune only some time later.

+It is an alternative to using Ephemeral Bootstrap Certificates.
+If you configure any value above 0, SCEPman will never issue Ephemeral Bootstrap Certificates.

+This setting is only effective if [ComplianceCheck](intune-validation.md#appconfig-intunevalidation-compliancecheck) is set to _Always_.

 ## AppConfig:IntuneValidation:DeviceDirectory